 What does ‘betterment’ mean?

 Some policies come with ‘betterment’ a clause, which means that if a new part is fitted to your vehicle you may be expected to pay towards part of the cost.
-This is not the case with Admiral Car Warranty.

 How to keep a car warranty valid

 Car warranty relies on you to make sure your car is well maintained; if you don’t keep your car in good working order, then your policy may be found to be invalid in the event you need to claim.

 Some policies will stipulate that you have your car serviced regularly, and they won’t cover things that need to be regularly replaced such as windscreen wipers and tyres.

 If you miss an MOT or service, your car warranty won’t be valid.

 Many new cars come with a warranty provided by the manufacturer, but if your warranty has run out then you may want to look into buying an optional car warranty.

 Similarly, if you’re buying a used car then a car warranty could give you the peace of mind you need to know that your new-to-you car is covered in the event of a mechanical or electrical breakdown.